 Equine vet's complete guide to worming your horse

-Controlling worm burdens in horses is an important part of every owner's horse care routine.
+Controlling the worm burden is an important part of every horse owner's care routine.
 Petplan Equine veterinary experts Gil Riley and Juliette Edmonds discuss why worms can be dangerous and how best to manage them.

-'A major worm burden can cause damage to the gut leading to colic and diarrhoea, and in some severe cases, can be life-threatening,' says Petplan Equine veterinary expert Gil Riley.
+‘A major worm burden can cause damage to the gut, leading to colic or diarrhoea, and in some severe cases, can be life-threatening,’ says Petplan Equine veterinary expert Gil Riley.

 Managing worms in horses using faecal worm egg counts

-In recent years, we've changed the way we manage worms in horses due to problems with 'wormer resistance'.
-Instead of always worming every horse at set times of year, more owners are using faecal worm egg counts (FWEC) and a targeted worming approach to create a reduced worming programme.
+In recent years, the way owners manage worms in horses has changed, due to problems with ‘wormer resistance’.
+Instead of worming their horses at set times of the year, more owners are using faecal worm egg counts (FWEC) and a targeted worming approach to create a reduced worming programme.

 Why use worm counts?

-'Originally, wormers were purgatives and flushed the worms out of the system, but now, they kill them,' explains Gil.
-'However, due to using the same ingredients in wormers for many years, worms are becoming resistant and with no other wormers being developed, there may come a time when there are no effective wormers available.'
+‘Originally, wormers flushed the worms out of the system, but now, they kill them,’ explains Gil.
+‘However, due to using the same ingredients in wormers for many years, worms are becoming resistant.
+And with no other wormers being developed, there may come a time when there are no effective wormers available.’

-That's why we've now changed the way we manage worms.
-Instead of using wormers indiscriminately, Gil recommends that horse owners use faecal worm egg counts (FWEC) throughout the spring and summer months when eggs are present in their horse's poo to check if their horse needs a wormer.
-As owners, this means we're not putting unnecessary chemicals into our horses' bodies and giving the wormers we do use a better chance of remaining effective into the future.
+That’s why the way owners manage worms has changed.
+Instead of using wormers indiscriminately, Gil recommends that horse owners use faecal worm egg counts (FWEC) throughout the spring and summer months, when eggs are present in their horse’s poo, to check whether their horse needs a wormer.
+As owners, this means we’re not putting unnecessary chemicals into our horses’ bodies and giving the wormers we do use a better chance of remaining effective into the future.

 How to perform a worm egg count

-Your vet can perform FWEC on your yard, or you can send a sample off to specialist laboratories who send you a kit – just ask your vet for details.
+Your vet can perform FWEC on your yard, or you can send a sample off to specialist laboratories, who provide you with a kit.
+Just ask your vet for details.

-'We gather a 1g sample of poo per horse and it must be as fresh as possible,' says Petplan Equine ambassador and vet Juliette Edmonds.
-'We then dilute the poo in a saturated saline solution and look at it under the microscope, measuring the number of eggs per 1g of faeces.
-We're not looking for zero eggs as a small amount of under 250 eggs per 1g of faeces is a manageable amount.
-A few worms don't do any harm and actually help to keep stimulating the horse's immune system.
-Anything over 250 eggs per 1g of faeces will require treatment.'
+‘We gather a 1g sample of poo per horse and it must be as fresh as possible,’ says Petplan Equine veterinary expert Juliette Edmonds.
+‘We then dilute the poo in a saturated saline solution and look at it under the microscope, measuring the number of eggs per 1g of faeces.
+We’re not looking for zero eggs, as under 250 eggs per 1g of faeces is a manageable amount.
+A few worms don’t do any harm and actually help to keep stimulating the horse’s immune system.
+Anything over 250 eggs per 1g of faeces will require treatment.’

-Worm egg counts only show up small roundworm eggs and are done through the spring and summer months because in the winter months, small roundworms go into a dormant state so won't be producing eggs.
-Tapeworms only produce eggs at certain times, so won't always show up in FWEC.
-They can be detected by a blood test or saliva test.
+Worm egg counts only show up small roundworm eggs, and are done through the spring and summer months because in the winter months, small roundworms go into a dormant state and don’t produce eggs.
+Tapeworms only produce eggs at certain times, so won’t always show up in FWEC.
+They can be detected by a blood or saliva test.

 When to use worm counts